caiannello/PugVDP/README.md

 	-	8x8  ASCII + Semigraphics
 	-	8x4  semigraphics only (80 cols x 120 rows)

+### Semigraphics demos

 In the doc folder are images of the built-in fonts.
 (No actual docs are yet in there, though.)
 There's some animated gifs in the media folder demonstrating semigraphice.
 The tool used to produce semigraphics images from PNG files is in util/glyph art, and some example outputs are in util/glyph_art/output .

+### Importing new fonts

+In util/conv/ is the utility used to convert font images and palettes to C source for inclusion into PugVDP.

 ### Building PugVDP and Luke Wren's LibDVI: